GeorgeKAHChen/SampleFiles/README.md

 # SampleFiles
-Here are some sample file.
+Here are some sample files.